 Say what?

 It’s true that the shot may temporarily decrease bone mineral density while a woman is using it—though research has shown that the minerals come back after a woman stops using it.
-What this study suggests is that the temporary decrease in bone minerals doesn’t mean more broken a bones in the long run.
+What that study suggests is that the temporary decrease in bone minerals doesn’t mean more broken bones in the long run.

 Maybe you’re wondering, if this is true, why the label for Depo carries a warning about its effect on bone density.
 Unfortunately, a lot goes into updating labels, so they don’t always reflect the latest research.